rbsathish/Bulk-Image-Resizer/README.md

 # Bulk-Image-Resizer

-You can use this tool to resize all your images from the selected folder
+You can use this tool to resize all your images from the selected folder.
+First Run the exe file and follow the steps

 Steps 1: